Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Automatic Stuttering Identification

-In 2009, \citet{yildirim2009automatic} proposed the first multi-modal disfluency boundaries detection model in spontaneous speech based on audio and visual modalities.
-The dataset used in this study was collected using Wizard of Oz (WoZ) tool.
-Audio recordings of high-quality were collected using a desktop microphone at 44.1~kHz.
-Two SonyTRV330 digital cameras, one focused from the front and the other capturing the child and the computer screen from the side were also used \cite{yildirim2009automatic}.
-Three different classifiers including \textit{k}-NN, NBC and logistic model trees have been utilised to evaluate the effectiveness of multi modal features on the collected dataset \cite{yildirim2009automatic}.
-The stuttering types included in this case study are repetition, repair, false start and filled pauses \cite{yildirim2009automatic}.
-In this work, the combination of three different modality based features including prosodic (duration, pitch and energy), lexical (hidden event posteriors) and gestural (optical flow) features were studied at feature level and decision level integration \cite{yildirim2009automatic}.
+In 2009, Yildrim and Narayanan \emph{et al}~\cite{yildirim2009automatic} proposed the first multi-modal disfluency boundaries detection model in spontaneous speech based on audio and visual modalities.
+The dataset used in this study was collected using the Wizard of Oz (WoZ) tool.
+Audio recordings of high quality were collected using a desktop microphone at 44.1~kHz.
+Two Sony TRV330 digital cameras, one focused from the front and the other capturing the child and the computer screen from the side were also used \cite{yildirim2009automatic}.
+Three different classifiers including $k$-NN, NBC, and logistic model trees have been utilized to evaluate the effectiveness of multi-modal features on the collected dataset \cite{yildirim2009automatic}.
+The stuttering types included in this case study are repetition, repair, a false start, and filled pauses \cite{yildirim2009automatic}.
+In this work, the combination of three different modality-based features including prosodic (duration, pitch, and energy), lexical (hidden event posteriors), and gestural (optical flow) features were studied at feature level and decision level integration \cite{yildirim2009automatic}.
 The work achieved the best accuracy for NBC among the three classifiers \cite{yildirim2009automatic} and reports an accuracy of 80.5\% and 82.1\% at feature level integration and decision level feature integration respectively \cite{yildirim2009automatic}.

-In 2005, \citet{oue2015automatic} introduced deep belief network for the automatic detection of repetitions, non-speech disfluencies.
-45 MFCC and 14 LPCC features from TORGO dataset \cite{rudzicz2012torgo} has been used in this case study for the detection of disfluencies \cite{rudzicz2012torgo}.
+In 2005, Oue \emph{et al}~\cite{oue2015automatic} introduced deep belief network for the automatic detection of repetitions, non-speech disfluencies.
+45 MFCC and 14 LPCC features from TORGO dataset \cite{rudzicz2012torgo} have been used in this case study for the detection of disfluencies \cite{rudzicz2012torgo}.
 The experimental results obtained showed that MFCCs and LPCCs produce similar detection accuracies of approximately 86\% for repetitions and 84\% for non-speech disfluencies \cite{oue2015automatic}.

 The majority of statistical machine learning ASIS systems detailed above mostly focused only on either $prolongation$ or $repetition$ types of disfluencies with the most widely used features as MFCCs.
-Among the statistical techniques mentioned above, SVMs is the most widely used classifier in stuttering detection and identification.
+Among the statistical techniques mentioned above, SVMs are the most widely used classifier in stuttering detection and identification.